-Fellowships and scholarships for graduate study are awarded annually from funds provided by the University and endowments.
-In order to be considered, applicants merely submit the financial aid request of the Graduate School of Architecture, Planning, and Preservation application to the Admissions Office at the time they apply to the School.
+In order to be considered, applicants should also submit the scholarship application request of the Graduate School of Architecture, Planning, and Preservation application to the Admissions Office at the time they apply to the School.
 The deadline for financial aid applications for continuing students is April 1.
 Forms can be obtained from the Admissions Office during the spring term.